axeleichelmann/ecommerce-project/Readme.md

 ### Sales Trends:
 * The company has consistent growth in sales and profits throughout 2024 with a fall to just above the yearly average in the final week of the year.
 This decrease can likely be attributed to the decrease in demand post-christmas period.
 * The biggest client markets - China, United States, and Brazil - saw revenue increases of 93%, 93.2%, and 104.2% respectively and were responsible for 71.2% of the company's total revenue with China alone accounting for 34% of this.
 In 2025 efforts should be aimed at diversifying revenue sources by increasing marketing in medium sized markets such as South Korea, Spain and UK.
-* Australia and Poland made 1,191 and 118 orders respectively and brought in $104.8k and $11.1k.
+* Australia and Poland made 1,191 and 118 orders respectively and brought in only $104.8k and $11.1k.
 We should increase marketing efforts in these regions due to their strong economic status and large populations making them countries with large potential for revenue.
 This will further help to diversify our regional portfolio.

 Below is the sales overview page from the Tableau dashboard.
 The entire interactive dashboard can be viewed [here](https://public.tableau.com/app/profile/axel.eichelmann5606/viz/TheLook-eCommerceSalesAnalysis/SalesDashboard).